Currently Browsing:Cancer Center

 PTH causes calcium to be released from your bones.
-This loss of calcium from the bones can lead to osteoporosis, osteopenia, and bone fracture.
+This loss of calcium from the bones can lead to weak, brittle bones (osteopenia and osteoporosis), and bone fractures.
 When the blood with this high calcium goes through the kidneys, the calcium may be filtered into the urine.
 That can lead to kidney stones.

 Who is at risk for hyperparathyroidism?

-- Genetics.
-People with a family history of related conditions are more likely to have this health problem.
+- You have a family history of related conditions

-- Lithium.
-This medicine is used to treat bipolar disorder.
+- You have taken lithium, a medicine used to treat bipolar disorder

 What are the symptoms of hyperparathyroidism?